Pat Buchanan (musician)

-Patrick "Pat" Jay Buchanan is an American guitarist, known for his work with the band Cameo and as a Nashville-based session musician.
+Patrick Jay Buchanan is an American guitarist, known for his work with the band Cameo and as a Nashville-based session musician.

 Biography

 Early years

 Buchanan grew up in Jacksonville, Lake City, and Tallahassee, Florida.
 His father played bass in jazz bands and his mother is a singer.
 Buchanan started playing guitar while in second or third grade, and played his first gig while attending fourth grade.
 In the mid 1980s, Buchanan began recording on radio and television jingles in Atlanta, Georgia.
 Buchanan worked with the band Cameo, touring and participating in the recording of their Word Up! album.
 He also toured with Hall and Oates and Cyndi Lauper on her A Night to Remember World Tour.

 Session and recording

 After being urged by producer Ed Seay, Buchanan moved to Nashville in 1994.
 As a session musician, he recorded with many artists, including Rodney Crowell, Dixie Chicks, Faith Hill, Kenny Chesney, Don Henley, Dolly Parton, Travis Tritt, and Amy Grant.
 He also recorded on film and television soundtracks, including the Nashville television series.